pi-weiss/grit-guardian/docs/source/cli_reference.rst

 pet
 ~~~

-View your Guardian dragon and its current mood.
+View your Guardian and its current mood.

 **Syntax**: